L-Lifbom/Dashboard/README.md

 # Dashboard

 ## Description
 This project contains a Dashboard layout with widgets.
-It utilizes fetch request from multiple API's, displays date/time, access to automatically saving note area and features a quicklink save widget.
-Some highlights include optimizational categorys, locations or dog breeds which in turn creates a dynamic user experience.
+It utilizes fetch request from multiple API's, displays date/time, access to automatically saving note and features a quicklink save widget.
+Some highlights include optimizational categorys, location tracking of weather or the ability to choosee between dog breeds.
+This  in turn creates a dynamic user experience.
 This project exists as a school assignment.

 ## Visuals
 ![Screenshot of Dashboard](src/assets/Screenshot.png)